bcgov/family-law-act-app/docker/README.md

 ./manage.sh start
 ```

 This will start the project interactively; with all of the logs being written to the command line.
+Press `Ctrl-C` to shut down the services from the same shell window.

 ## Stopping the Project